Peto, Yucatán

 Peto is a town and the municipal seat of the Peto Municipality, located in the state of Yucatán, Mexico.
 With a population of approximately 21,456 according to the 2020 census, Peto serves as a cultural and historical center in southeastern Yucatán.
 The name “Peto” derives from the Mayan words pet (crown) and uj (moon), meaning “crown of the moon.”

+Peto was founded in 1549 by the Spanish conquistador, Francisco de Berreo.

 Etymology

 From the Maya pet crown and uj moon thus meaning crowned moon, in reference to a lunar halo.